BioArtlas: Computational Clustering of Multi-Dimensional Complexity in Bioart: Method

 The building of a cultural atlas necessitates a balance between statistical coherence and interpretive utility, highlighting a fundamental contradiction between optimization objectives.
-This challenge is especially pronounced in identifying optimal cluster numbers: although statistical criteria (Gap statistic, Silhouette) may indicate $K \le 27$ for our data size \cite{tibshirani2001estimating}, domain-specific constraints in cultural categorization advocate for cognitively manageable partitions.
-The range $K \in [2,15]$ reflects this compromise, supported by cluster validation literature \cite{halkidi2001clustering,milligan1985examination} and cultural analysis approaches, where excessive granularity obstructs understanding \cite{kaufman1990finding}.
+This challenge is especially pronounced in identifying optimal cluster numbers.
+Although the gap statistic and silhouette analysis \cite{tibshirani2001estimating} can in principle admit larger partitions (we estimate $K \le 27$ for our corpus of $N=81$), domain-specific constraints in cultural categorization favor cognitively manageable partitions.
+The range $K \in [2,15]$ reflects this compromise, informed by cluster validation literature \cite{halkidi2001clustering,milligan1985examination,kaufman1990finding}, where excessive granularity obstructs interpretive understanding.
 Conventional clustering optimization prioritizes internal cohesion metrics (Silhouette, within-cluster sum of squares), while atlas applications necessitate thorough categorization, cognitive accessibility, and interpretive clarity, often conflicting with statistical optimization.